 Flu Vs. COVID-19: How Can You Tell the Difference?

 Because the two viruses can look so similar, it's critical you know the common symptoms and what to do if you feel sick.
-Also, in case you're wondering, it's still important to get a flu shot.
+Remember: Even if you’ve had your COVID-19 and flu vaccines, breakthrough infection is still possible.

 The flu and COVID-19 are both viral respiratory diseases that can cause fever, cough, body aches and fatigue.
 They are spread in similar ways — from person to person through close contact via respiratory droplets — with symptoms that can range from mild to severe.
 In some cases, there are no perceptible symptoms at all.